The web standards model

 "Open" standards

-Because web technologies are created openly, in collaboration between many different companies, it means that no one company gets to control them, which is a really good thing.
-You wouldn't want a single company suddenly deciding to put the entire web behind a paywall, or releasing a new version of HTML that everyone has to buy to continue making websites, or worse still, just deciding they aren't interested any more and just turning it off.
+In addition, because web technologies are created openly, in collaboration between many different companies, it means that no one company gets to control them, which is a really good thing.
+You wouldn't want a single company suddenly deciding to put the entire web behind a paywall, or releasing a new version of HTML that everyone has to buy to continue making websites, or worse still, deciding they aren't interested any more and just turning it off.

 Don't break the web

-Another phrase you'll hear around open web standards is "don't break the web" — the idea is that any new web technology that is introduced should be backwards compatible with what went before it (i.e. old websites will still continue to work), and forwards compatible (future technologies in turn will be compatible with what we currently have).
-As you go through the learning material presented here, you'll start to learn how this is made possible with some very clever design and implementation work.
+Another phrase you'll hear around open web standards is "don't break the web".
+The idea behind this is that any new web technology should be backwards compatible with what went before it, so existing websites will continue to work in the same way as they did before.

 Overview of modern web technologies